top of page

 What Is Perineal Massage?

-Perineal massage is gentle stretching and soft tissue work of the perineum, which is the area between the vaginal opening and the anus.
-This spot is important because it’s where most vaginal tears happen during birth.
+Perineal massage involves gentle stretching and soft tissue work of the perineum, the area between the vaginal opening and the anus.
+This area is crucial because it’s where most vaginal tears occur during birth.

 The goal of perineal massage isn’t relaxation.
-Instead, it’s about helping your body get used to the sensation of pressure and stretch, so it feels less overwhelming when it happens during labor.
+Instead, it aims to help your body acclimate to the sensations of pressure and stretch.
+By doing this, you can feel less overwhelmed when these sensations arise during labor.

-The best time to begin is around 34 to 36 weeks of pregnancy.
-Some people start earlier in the third trimester, but waiting until the later weeks is most common.
+The best time to begin perineal massage is around 34 to 36 weeks of pregnancy.
+Some individuals may start earlier in the third trimester, but beginning in the later weeks is more common.

-How long and how often you do it is flexible.
-Some people prefer shorter, more frequent sessions of about 4 minutes, while others choose longer sessions (closer to 10 minutes) fewer times per week.
-The key is consistency with whatever fits into your routine.
+The duration and frequency of sessions can vary.
+Some prefer shorter, more frequent sessions of about four minutes, while others opt for longer sessions (closer to ten minutes) a few times a week.
+The key is to maintain consistency with whatever fits into your routine.

 Benefits of Perineal Massage